 Yolanda's statement appears to be untrue.
-(I leave the question open whether it is false of simply lacks a truth-value.)
+(I leave the question open whether it is false or simply lacks a truth-value.)
 Now imagine that across town Zoe is watching Claire's game and at the same time also utters (5).
 That statement is undoubtedly true.
 This pair of observations is the data to account for.
-The Austin-inspired line is as follows: in uttering the same sentence, Yolanda and Zoe stated the same thing (i.e. expressed and assented to the very same proposition) but made different statements (i.e. performed different assertions).
+The Austin-inspired line is as follows: in uttering the same sentence, Yolanda and Zoe stated the same thing (i.e., expressed and assented to the very same proposition) but made different statements (i.e., performed different assertions).
 What they both stated was the proposition that Claire has the three of clubs.
 They made different statements because they were concerned with different situations (call these the topic situations) when they stated that Claire has the three of clubs.
-If this is the right way to think about the case, the proposition that Claire has the topic the speaker asserting the proposition is talking about.
+If this is the right way to think about the case, the proposition that Claire has the three of clubs is topic-sensitive - its truth-value depends on which situation is the topic the speaker asserting the proposition is talking about.